t-mat/instantiable-runcpm-z80cpu/README.md

 This is a modified version of `cpu.h` from [RunCPM](MockbaTheBorg/RunCPM) which emulates Z80 CPU.

-The point of modifiation is `struct` (`class`) which allows to instantiate multiple CPU cores in a single process.
+The point of modification is `struct` (`class`) which allows to instantiate multiple CPU cores in a single process.

 Since my purpose is verification of Z80 emulator, I also include [`zexall.com`](http://mdfs.net/Software/Z80/Exerciser/).